emretaspinar/DIS-Project/readme.md

 # How to compile/run
-1. use docker-compose-up in the directory with the Dockerfile (if you haven't moved the readme it is this directory)
+1. use docker-compose up in the directory with the Dockerfile (if you haven't moved the readme it is this directory)

 ## troubleshooting on windows
 If it doesn't work have you tried starting WSL?